w3c/webrtc-charter/workmode.md

 4. You can attract someone's attention to an issue where their input would be useful, by including an @ sign followed by their github id; but once someone has been flagged in an issue, and if you want to draw their attention to a new point, use discretion in flagging them again publicly (vs contacting them out of band, e.g. by email).

+The Chairs are responsible for ensuring the github etiquette is followed by all.

 ## Meetings under the WebRTC Working Group umbrella

+### Working Group Meetings

 The (generally monthly) WebRTC Working Group meeting is used to establish the level of Working Group consensus on issues and proposals that require a Working Group decision.
 The Chairs are responsible for ensuring the highest priority issues get sufficient time to unblock progress, in particular where the decision is time sensitive.

+The chairs will prioritize agenda and time boxes based on requests for agenda time.

+To get agenda time, an issue should have at least one of:
+* A filed issue, with comments showing interest
+* A filed PR
+* For issues that don’t fit into existing documents: An explainer and/or proposed spec in a publicly accessible repository

+Issues that are declared as prioritized issues will be given time ahead of non-prioritized issues.

+The chairs will insist that slides presenting the issue are added to the agenda deck at least 2 days before the planned meeting date.

+### Editors Meetings
 The weekly WebRTC Editors meeting is used to facilitate progress on the editorial work needed to update specifications, through:
 * Merging pull requests that represent an existing Working Group decision, to the satisfaction of the spec editors and chairs
 * Identifying pull requests that need more editorial work with a well-defined owner (through pull request assignee)